nahusznaj/nahusznaj.github.io/_posts/projects/2018-06-07-exploration-scholarships.md

-    Text(0.5,1.1,'Scholarship 2013-2018')

 ![png](/images/2018-06-08-output_44_1.png)

 While there was an increase in awards in 2018 compared with 2018, the success rate still decreased!
-This is because the number of applications in that same period change a lot more.
+This is because the number of applications in that same period changed a lot more.

 It's interesting to appreciate the decreasing trend in number of awards in 2013-2017 and how 2018 was slightly better.